 - Green Hour: only open Thurs-Sun.
-It is in a chocolate shop called tempered, but at night the bakers leave and the bartenders turn it into a cocktail bar that specializes in Abinsthe and chocolate.
+It is in a chocolate shop called tempered, but at night the bakers leave & the bartenders turn it into a cocktail bar that specializes in Abinsthe & chocolate.
 They only serve cocktails when their green sign in the window is lit.

-- The Kimpton Hotel: this is where we stayed and they have an awesome rooftop bar with a cool view of the city.
+- The Kimpton Hotel: this is where we stayed on one of my trips & they have an awesome rooftop bar with a cool view of the city.

-- Kung Fu: we have one of these in Dallas and I must say, the Nashville location is not only bigger, but has a better vibe.
-A great spot for during the day or earlier in the evening because of all the games they have for entertainment!
+- Kung Fu: we have one of these in Dallas & I must say, the Nashville location is not only bigger, but has a much better vibe.
+It’s great spot for during the day or earlier in the evening because of all the games they have for entertainment!

 - L27: this gorgeous two story rooftop bar is located at The Westin hotel downtown.
-It has both indoor and outdoor seating and has an awesome vibe for afternoon or evening craft cocktails.
+It has both indoor & outdoor seating + an awesome vibe for afternoon or evening craft cocktails.

-- LA Jackson: this rooftop bar is located at The Thompson hotel in The Gulch and is so much fun.
-I went both times when visiting and will absolutely go again!
+- LA Jackson: this rooftop bar is located at The Thompson hotel in The Gulch & is so much fun.
+I’ve been on two of my trips & will absolutely go again!
 It has a great vibe no matter when you go.

-- Losers: a great, low-key bar with live music and an unpretentious, laid back vibe.
+- Losers: a great, low-key bar with live music & an unpretentious, laid back vibe.
 Perfect spot for a fun night of dancing to local music!

 - Old Glory: located in an old boiler room of a local dry cleaners, this bar is so unassuming that they don’t even have a sign.
 It has a great bar/lounge vibe.

 - Patterson House: this is an amazing speakeasy type bar.
-Its super dark and cozy inside and the drinks are all amazing.
+Its super dark and cozy inside & the drinks are all amazing.
 This is a place I want to go to each time I visit!

-- Tootsies: one of the most famous honky tonks on Broadway with several levels, outdoor seating, and live music.
+- Tootsies: one of the most famous honky tonks on Broadway with several levels, outdoor seating, & live music.

 - Winners: just in case you need your karaoke fix, this is the spot.
-They also have live bands performing on the reg, so even if singing (or listening to others isn’t your thing) this is a great, relaxed bar for a night out.
+They also have live bands performing on the reg, so even if singing isn’t your thing, this is a great, relaxed bar for a night out.

-Our trip mainly revolved around where to eat and drink, but there are tons of other fun things to do in Nashville.
+Our trip mainly revolved around where to eat & hang out, but there are tons of other fun things to do in Nashville.
 I loved just walking around the different neighborhoods: 12th South, Germantown & The Gulch were a few of my favorites.
-A few specific, fun ideas are below though!
+A few specific, fun ideas are below though.

 - Alexis + Bolt: an adorable boutique in Germantown.
-I went to college with the owner and she is so adorable.
-My friends and I stopped in there one night before dinner and it was so cute.
+I went to college with the owner & she is so adorable with awesome style.
+She carries several of my favorite brands & the entire store is just picture perfect.
 It is in a converted house so it feels so welcoming!
-Plus, they served wine while we shopped and were all so nice!
+Plus, they served wine while we shopped & were all so nice!